-Monitoring your employees’ work patterns is no longer an optional, draconian security measure used only by highly vigilant companies.
+Monitoring your employees’ work patterns is no longer a draconian security measure used only by highly vigilant companies.
 More than three-quarters of U.S. businesses today monitor the websites surfed by their workers.
 This is even more common with remote and hybrid companies, BPOs or companies with offshore teams.

 In the next four years, the $200 million monitoring industry is expected to more than double to $500 million.

 What’s more, monitoring is not just about tracking whether an employee is spending productive time on specific applications and websites.
 It is also about protecting your company from security breaches like data thefts or malware attacks.

 Want to know who’s doing what and for how long on the office computer?

 You could consider using an employee monitoring software in your organization.

 There are many options available in the market to track PC activity.

 In this blog post we take a deeper dive into the pros and cons of one tool in particular: ActivTrak.